openaps/docs/docs/docs/Customize-Iterate/update-your-rig.md

 However, if it's a brand-new feature that's being tested or is recently added to master, you'll need to install the new version of `oref0` first.
 By the way, if you want to check which version of oref0 you are currently running, `npm list -g oref0` and if you want to check which branch `cd ~/src/oref0` and then `git branch`.

+If you want to view the commit records between the version you are running and the new version and you are on the `dev` branch, `cd ~/src/oref0` and then `git log origin/dev..`.
+To view the file differences, use `git diff origin/dev..`.
+If you are on the `master` branch, replace `dev` with `master` in the commands.

 ## Step 1 (Master): Install the new version

 1. `cd ~/src/oref0 && git checkout master && git pull && sudo npm install -g oref0`